End of the Spear

 End of the Spear is a 2005 American biographical adventure drama film directed by Jim Hanon, written by Bill Ewing, Bart Gavigan and Hanon, and stars Louie Leonardo and Chad Allen.
-The film recounts the story of Operation Auca, in which five American Christian missionaries attempted to evangelize the Waodani people of the tropical rain forest of Eastern Ecuador.
+The film recounts the story of Operation Auca, in which five American Christian missionaries attempted to evangelize the Waorani people of the tropical rain forest of Eastern Ecuador.

-Based on actual events in 1956, wherein five male missionaries were speared by a group of the Waodani tribe, it is told from the perspective of Steve Saint (son of Nate Saint, one of the missionaries killed in the encounter), and Mincaye, one tribesman who participated in the attack.
+Based on actual events in 1956, wherein five male missionaries were speared by a group of the Waorani tribe, it is told from the perspective of Steve Saint (son of Nate Saint, one of the missionaries killed in the encounter), and Mincaye, one tribesman who participated in the attack.
 The two formed a lifelong bond that continued until Mincaye's death in April 2020.

 Plot

-The Waodani people of the tropical rain forest along the Curaray River in a remote and mostly undeveloped the Amazonian region of Ecuador live with a traditional animist worldview.
-As children, Mincayani saves Dayumae after a vicious nighttime spear attack on a Waodani village by a neighboring tribe, and Dayumae's younger sister (in Dayumae's care) is killed in the attack.
+The animist Waorani people live along the Curaray River in a remote and mostly undeveloped Amazonian region of Ecuador.
+As children, Mincayani saves Dayumae after a vicious nighttime spear attack on a Waorani village by a neighboring tribe, and Dayumae's younger sister (in Dayumae's care) is killed in the attack.
 Other events of tribal life are pictured.
 In a conflict with her family, Dayumae—who, in part, has been blamed for the death of her sister—decides to leave the tribe for her safety, and runs to the "foreigners" around her: foreigners who speak Spanish and dress very differently.

 Nate Saint, a missionary jungle pilot and aircraft mechanic, lives with his family at a mission outpost where his job includes flying other missionaries and supplies into remote locations.
 He builds a small airplane out of wood with his eight year old son, Steve.
-Nate becomes obsessed with making contact with a jungle tribe who have resisted contact with the outside world before, often violently: the Waodani.
-Nate's older sister Rachel has had extensive contact with the now much older Dayumae, and has learned some of the Waodani language from her.
-Nate does not want to tell his sister of his and others' plans to attempt contact with the Waodani, for fear she would pass the information along to her superiors, and the planned contact would be forbidden.
-Young Steve learns a few words of Waodani—"I am your sincere friend"—from Rachel, and ultimately begs his father to learn them before his father and several others land their airplane on a sandbar in the Curaray and attempt to make peaceful contact with the Waodani, who they know people that area of the forest that surrounds the sandbar.
+Nate becomes obsessed with making contact with a jungle tribe who have resisted contact with the outside world before, often violently: the Waorani.
+Nate's older sister Rachel has had extensive contact with the now much older Dayumae, and has learned some of the Waorani language from her.
+Nate does not want to tell his sister of his and others' plans to attempt contact with the Waorani, for fear she would pass the information along to her superiors, and the planned contact would be forbidden.
+Young Steve learns a few words of Waorani—"I am your sincere friend"—from Rachel, and ultimately begs his father to learn them before his father and several others land their airplane on a sandbar in the Curaray and attempt to make peaceful contact with the Waorani, who they know people that area of the forest that surrounds the sandbar.